eurekalabs-io/challenges/backend/java-spring/stock-market-service.md

 - BONUS: If you can implement API throttling, that's a big one.
 Throttling rules are up to you (1 API call per second allowed or 10 API calls per minute, etc).
 - Log every API call received, log format is up to you.

-**No frontend development is required, challenge will be reviwed using postman**
+**No frontend development is required, challenge will be reviewed using postman**